mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I couldn't even figure out a purpose for the lip.
 It would make sense if it curved up because that would protect items on the shelf from slipping off, but why bend down?
 It didn't look like it provided any structural support to the shelf, either.

 I scoured reviews to see if anyone else was talking about this shelf's bizarre design choice.
 When other reviewers mentioned it, they didn't seem to mind.
 The comments had the tone of, "Oh, yeah, it extends past 2U a bit.
 Whatevs."
-I'm baffled that anyone would accept that.

 {{<img src="3u-shelf.webp" has-border="true" caption="Reviewer acknowledges that StarTech's 2U rack shelf takes up 3U of space, still rates it 4 out of 5.">}}

-I'm still trying to figure out if I'm crazy or if there's something I'm missing about why StarTech's downward-facing lips are a good idea.
+I'm baffled that anyone would accept a 2U shelf that takes up 3U of space.
 I promptly returned mine and bought the Pyle shelves instead.

 ## Choosing a patch panel

-From reading a lot of homelab blog posts, I noticed a lot of other homelabbers integrating a patch panel into their racks.
+From reading homelab blogs over the years, I noticed a lot of other homelabbers integrating a patch panel into their racks.

-When it came time to build my server rack, I finally had to ask the question that had been on my mind for years.
+When it came time to build my server rack, I finally had to ask the question that had been on my mind for ages.

 ### What the heck is a patch panel?